MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 IoT solution requirements are the key criteria for architecture decisions.
 You can separate requirements into functional and operational requirements.
 Separate the cost considerations for each type of requirements, because functional requirements determine system design, while operational requirements affect system architecture.
 Develop multiple use cases based on requirements and compare them before finalizing your design.

 IoT costs are a tradeoff between various technology options.
-Sometimes it's not a simple comparison, because IoT is an end-to-end solution.
+Sometimes it's not a simple comparison, because IoT is an end-to-end system.
 Consider the cost benefits of synergy when reconciling multiple services and technologies.
 For example, Azure IoT Central works with Plug and Play, or you can use device twins to handle events in Azure Digital Twins.

 In some areas, a one-time cost can be more effective than recurring costs.
 For example, in security where hacking techniques are always changing, it can be best to import a reliable commercial operating system and module such as Azure Sphere.
 For a one-time payment, such services provide ongoing monthly device security patches.